 One of the unique features of the CPFP is the opportunity to receive formal, academic training in public health.
 By pursuing an MPH or equivalent degree, fellows learn about the current role and historical context of cancer prevention in public health.
 The MPH provides individuals with a strong foundation population health sciences, particularly the quantitative sciences of epidemiology and biostatistics.

-Fellows who already possess an MPH degree, a DrPH degree, or a PhD degree in biostatistics, or epidemiology, or other public health discipline typically come directly into the fellowship with support for up to four years.
+Fellows who already possess an MPH, a DrPH, or a PhD degree in biostatistics, or epidemiology, or other public health discipline typically come directly into the fellowship with support for up to four years.
 Other fellows without this prior training (e.g., those trained primarily in the basic sciences, medicine, behavioral sciences, or other disciplines) would need to obtain an MPH during the first year of their fellowship.
 These decisions are generally straightforward and are made by the CPFP Director during the application process.

 Once accepted into the CPFP, each fellow pursuing an MPH is responsible for arranging admission to a university offering an MPH program that can be completed in 12 months or less.
 NCI will pay tuition, mandatory fees, book allowance, and the fellow’s stipend during the year.
 Fellows must complete MPH requirements by the start of orientation the following June.